 also carrying a few adverts of its own for various record companies and there were some paid-plays.
 Although not rolling in cash, the station was at least making a living and the staff were enjoying a much more pleasant

 existence than previously.
-One of the senior DJs, Andy Archer, has written a very entertaining diary of events from this period (sadly no longer available on-line).
-He described it as “the happiest time of my radio
+One of the senior DJs, Andy Archer, has written a very entertaining diary of events from this period.
+He describes it as “the happiest time of my radio career”.

 Unfortunately that happy time was about to come to an end.
 On 12th August 1974 the Dutch Government announced that its anti-pirate legislation would come into effect on 1st September.
 Caroline immediately announced that it